 “It was grim,” says Michael.
 “But we had the luxury of time to work on the website and product line.
 By the end of March, we had pivoted to an online retail strategy.”
 The product was a perfect remedy for isolation-induced boredom—and the partners saw their sales boom as a result.
 “The pandemic forced people to rethink what is important and where they spend their dollars,” Michael says.
 “There’s been a resurgence in a desire to support small businesses.”

 In October, MicroPuzzles upgraded its digs, moving from an apartment to a dedicated warehouse and office space.
-“We won’t be returning to our former jobs,” says Michael.
+“We won’t return to our former jobs,” Michael says.